 I personally have seen glaciers a few times in my life – in the US and Europe.
 But I’ve never seen it this close with such an opportunity even to walk on it.
 (No, you don’t want to walk on the glacier on your own because it is unsafe!)

-Chalaadi glacier impresses from first sight.
-It amazes with its scale and huge thickness of the ice.
+Chalaadi glacier impresses at first sight.
+It amazes with its scale and the huge thickness of the ice.

 From under the perennial snow from the ice cave, the freezing Chalaadi River, a tributary of the Mestiachala River, breaks out.
 Streams run from the glacier as it slowly melts and stones on top of it often crumble and roll down.
 It is very dangerous to stand at the foot of a glacier but incredibly interesting to stand nearby and watch how the glacier lives its own life.

 The first part of the hike to Chalaadi goes through a very beautiful mixed forest followed by a rocky path.
 When the forest ends, the trail goes to the bank of the Chalaadi River, which flows out from under the glacier.
 The last part of the path consists of walking on large moraine stones.
 You’ll need to be careful walking there – the stones are mobile, so it is better to move along them in good shoes.